 Since 2008

 Outpost provides fresh produce for the annual Thanksgiving Meal Boxes assembled by dedicated volunteers at Hunger Task Force.
-In year's past, 500 meal boxes were sent out to area families.
-In recent years with the challenging economy that need has increased to 800.
+In year's past, 800 meal boxes were sent out to area families.
 This is a direct food donation from Outpost Natural Foods.

 Read about how this program touches the lives of others.